 For example, if you have hired a hall or space for dance classes, then there are chances that your landlord may require you to have Public Liability Insurance.
 AUZi’s dance insurance protects you if there is any damage to the rented space or if someone slips and falls.

 *** All activities are subject to no use of equipment such as dumbbells, weights or any other fitness related equipment ***

 Don't see your Dance Style?
 Don't hesitate to reach out to see where yours fits.

 Implications of Cancelling your Product Liability OR Professional Indemnity Insurance Policy

-If you cancel your insurance today and an incident is notified and/or occurs tomorrow for a product or service you provided last week, you will not be covered.
+Therefore, if you cancel your insurance today, and an incident is notified and/or occurs tomorrow for a product or service you provided last week, you will not be covered.
 Read more on this here.

 As a social media platform, Instagram is the pinnacle of visual brilliance meets user-friendly

 Launching your own business comes with new challenges I’ve come to realise that the